“Inspire, be inspired and appreciate – for that is the meaning of life!” — Dannion Brinkley

 My art style is what I call Psychedelic Surrealism.
 I like to start with a grisaille and then (sometimes) I use glazes to add color.
 I have found that oil paints allow the greatest range of expression for me and I have worked very hard at mastering this medium.

 I was a resident artist at The Studios on Sheridan (Peoria Illinois) in 2016 and was a resident artist at The Speakeasy Art Center (Pekin Illinois) before that.
-I currently have a studio at home where I work on wall-sized work.
 I have had my work in many gallery shows over the years.
+I think I’ve sold less paintings than Vincent Van Gogh did in his lifetime but no one can dispute that I’m not a real artist who has pushed the boundaries of fine art and totally inspired people!

 Below is copied from a local newspaper interview I did a few years ago when I was a resident artist at The Speakeasy Art Center in Pekin.